mozilla/fx-private-relay/docs/translations.md

 yearly subscription term.

 The Subscription Platform associates a price with a region.
 Product reports may use this to segment purchasers by region.
+Relay detects the user's region and determines what plans are available.
+Relay selects the relevant price ID when sending a user to the Subscription Platform.
+The Subscription Platform [does not confirm the user's region][].

 The Subscription Platform associates a price with a language.
 On the subscription page, product details appear in the price language.
 The rest of the subscription page appears